Katha Kanchiki Manam Intiki

 Katha Kanchiki Manam Intiki (transl.
-The tale goes to Kanchi and we go home) is a 2022 Indian Telugu-language comedy horror film directed and written by Chanakya Chinna and produced by Monish Pathipati under the banner of MP Arts.The film stars Thrigun, Pujitha Ponnada, Mahesh Manjrekar and Vinod Kumar in the lead roles. and the film was released on April 8, 2022.
+The tale goes to Kanchi and we go home) is a 2022 Indian Telugu-language comedy horror film directed and written by Chanakya Chinna and produced by Monish Pathipati under the banner of MP Arts.The film stars Thrigun, Pujitha Ponnada, Mahesh Manjrekar and Vinod Kumar Alva in the lead roles and was released on 8 April 2022.

 Plot

-'Katha Kanchiki Manam Intiki' is the story of four people from different stratum of society.
+'Katha Kanchiki Manam Intiki' is the story of four people from different strata of society.
 Prem (Thrigun) is a young man who feels that there is no love in life and no marriage luck in his name.
 Daksha (Pujita Ponnada) is a girl who takes whatever risk is put for the purpose of the bet.
 Kannayya ('Getup' Sreenu) is a petty thief with a disability.
 Nandi ('Mirchi' R.J.
 Hemanth) is a writer.
 The four of them go to the cemetery one night for different reasons and introduce each other in fear.
 Then all four go to the bungalow next to the cemetery.
 What happens to these four people forms the crux of the story.